YaserJaradeh/ThePlumber/README.md

 Wow!
 This is different than before, as you might say.
 Well it is.

-You need to make a “POST” or a “PUT” HTTP call to the /run endpoint and pass the payload as shown above.
+You need to make a `POST` or a `PUT` HTTP call to the /run endpoint and pass the payload as shown above.

 The payload has four attributes (“extractor”, “linker”, “resolver”, and “input_text”)